chb/smart_dm_logbook/README.md

 * Requirements
   * Python 2.7 or above
   * `web.py`
+  * SQLite3

+* To setup run `python setup.py` to create the SQLite3 request database in /data
 * To run `python merge.py 8000`
 * Then log in to the reference container: <http://sandbox.smartplatforms.org>
 * Launch the "Developers Sandbox" app, which will point at your locally